tower-rs/tower/guides/building-a-middleware-from-scratch.md

     // This variable has type `tokio::time::Sleep`.
     //
-    // We don't have to clone `self.duration` as it implements the `Copy` trait. let sleep = tokio::time::sleep(self.timeout);
+    // We don't have to clone `self.timeout` as it implements the `Copy` trait. let sleep = tokio::time::sleep(self.timeout);

     // what to write here?